microsoft/vscode-essentials/docs/en/05-git.md

 To work with Git, you need to be in a directory that is already a git repository.
 If you already have such a directory on your machine - for example, because you cloned it via the command line or another tool - you just need to open the directory with VS Code.

-Do you have a folder containing your code, but it's not yet a git repository?
+Do you have a folder holding your code, but it's not yet a git repository?
 You can simply create a repository by opening this directory, then clicking the **Initialize Repository** button in the _Source Control_ sidebar.

 ![](./images/global-git.png)